 The Lending Collection is a free resource for island educators.
 Teachers can select objects from this trove of more than 13,000 tangible, portable examples of art and material culture from around the world.
 From Hawaiian poi pounders to Russian dolls, the collection offers thousands of ways to enhance teachers’ classroom experience.
 Located in the Honolulu Museum of Art School at 1111 Victoria St., between Young and Beretania streets.
 The Lending Collection can also ship objects to educators on the neighbor islands.

-Note: The Lending Collection will be closed Saturday, May 6 through Saturday, May 13.
+Note: The Lending Collection will be closed Saturday, Dec 23, and Saturday, Dec 30.

 Free parking is available for Lending Collection visitors upon request in advance.